Brooks WalkerPartner, RA, LEED AP

 “Our goal is to create well-designed architecture that withstands the test of time.
 A building should feel right today, as well as 50 years from now.”

-Brooks is very involved in community service and currently serves on the boards and/or committees of the Wild Salmon Center, Hamlin School, Shasta Forest Timberlands LLC, Sugar Bowl Ski Corporation and Ploughshares Fund Investment Committee.
-He has previously served on the boards and/or committees of SPUR, Aim High, Walker Art Center and SFMOMA Department of Architecture and Design Accessions Committee.
-Outside of architecture, Brooks leads an active lifestyle that includes fly-fishing, skiing, hiking, tennis, squash, biking and hunting.
-He is also a certified private pilot and is passionate about and supportive of the arts.
-Brooks lives with his wife and three children in San Francisco.
+Brooks is deeply involved in community service and serves on the boards and committees of several organizations, including the Wild Salmon Center, Hamlin School, Shasta Forest Timberlands, Sugar Bowl Ski Corporation, and the Ploughshares Fund Investment Committee.
+He has previously served on the boards and committees of SPUR, Aim High, Walker Art Center, and the SFMOMA Department of Architecture and Design Accessions Committee.